stfc/PSyclone/doc/profiling.rst

 provided in the module.

 Note that the ``ProfileEnd`` call does not have the module or region name as an argument.
-If this should be required by the profiling library, this data must be stored in the ``ProfileData`` object so that it is available in the ``ProfileEnd`` call.
+If this is required by the profiling library, this data must be stored in the ``ProfileData`` object so that it is available in the ``ProfileEnd`` call.

-The examples in the lib/profiling directory show various ways of how the opaque data type can be used to interface with existing profiling tools - for example by storing an index used by the profiling tool in ``ProfileData``, or by storing pointers to the profiling data to be able to
+The examples in the lib/profiling directory show various ways in which the opaque data type can be used to interface with existing profiling tools - for example by storing an index used by the profiling tool in ``ProfileData``, or by storing pointers to the profiling data to be able to